sortiz4/muon/README.md

 `children` represents the children of an element and must match the return signature of an element.

-`classname` will appear as `class` on elements and must be a string or an iterable of strings (all non-strings will be filtered out).
+`classes` will appear as `class` on elements and must be a string or an iterable of strings (all non-strings will be filtered out).

 `style` must be a dictionary.
 Like attributes, underscores in property names